apel/ssm/README.md

 The Python AMS library.
 This is only required if you want to use AMS.
 See here for details on obtaining an RPM: https://github.com/ARGOeu/argo-ams-library/

-The Python daemon library
-* `yum install python-daemon`

 The Python ldap library
 * `yum install python-ldap`

 Optionally, the Python dirq library (N.B. this is only required if your messages are stored in a dirq structure)
 * `yum install python-dirq`

+The Python daemon library (N.B. installing this library is only required when using the SSM as a receiver)
+* `yum install python-daemon`

 You need a certificate and key in PEM format accessible to the SSM.
 There are a number of ways to do this.
 One is to make a copy of the